Skip to content

 Flag Meaning Example

--p Prompt to run non-interactively opencode -p "Summarize this repo"
+run "prompt" Run one prompt non-interactively opencode run "Summarize this repo"

--f json Format non-interactive output as JSON opencode -p "List risks" -f json
+--format json Format non-interactive output as JSON opencode run "List risks" --format json

 -d Enable debug output opencode -d